zgolkhou/ztf_public_alerts/README.md

 # ztf_public_alerts
-creating a tarball for the entire ZTF public alert stream each night
+creating a tarball for the entire ZTF public alert stream per night

 You need the following packages/libraries in order to execute the code: